berehovskyi/apex-stream/docs/Functional-Abstract-Classes/BiOperator.md

 ##### `public static BiOperator right()`

-Returns a `BiOperator` that return the second input argument.
+Returns a `BiOperator` that returns the second input argument.

 ###### Returns